How to Properly Disinfect a Wound

-- Put on latex gloves to make sure the wound never comes into contact with your hands: contact might lead to infection.
+- Put on latex gloves to make sure the wound never comes into contact with your hands.
+That could lead to infection.

-- If the wound isn’t very deep, simply wash it with soap and water (make sure it’s anti-bacterial soap).
-If it is deep, use another disinfectant type of solution (like hydrogen peroxide or chlorhexidine).
+- If the wound isn’t very deep, wash it with soap and water (use anti-bacterial soap).
+Or, if it’s deep, use another disinfectant solution (like hydrogen peroxide or chlorhexidine).

 - If the affected area is too contaminated by bits and pieces of things, use tweezers to pick them out and then clean the area.

 - After completely cleaning the wound, apply an anti-inflammatory (or a disinfectant or an antiseptic) to dry out the area and help rebuild the damaged tissue.
 If not the wound will take longer to recover.

 - It’s much better for the healing process if the wound is in contact with fresh air, but sometimes they need to be protected to be able to close completely.
 For those wounds, use gauze or any other soft, hypoallergenic fabric to protect the area.
 Change the dressing every day to see how it’s doing and keep it clean.

 So, it might seem like a lot of tips, but learning how to properly disinfect a wound is important.
 Plus, in the end, the main things to remember are: cleanliness and hygiene.